FXY - Invesco CurrencyShares Japanese Yen Trust

 What is FXY?

 FXY is the ticker symbol for Invesco CurrencyShares Japanese Yen Trust, an listed exchange-traded fund.
-The Invesco CurrencyShares Japanese Yen Trust (the "trust") is designed to track the price of the Japanese yen, and trades under the ticker symbol FXY.
-The Japanese yen is the national currency of Japan and the currency of the accounts of the Bank of Japan, the Japanese central bank.
+The Invesco CurrencyShares Japanese Yen Trust is an exachange-traded fund designed to track the price of the Japanese yen, net of trust expenses.
+The investment objective of the Trust is for the Shares to reflect the price in USD of the Japanese Yen.
 Listed on AMEX.
 FXY is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 What does the FXY options snapshot look like today?